-The following discussion and analysis provide an overview of the financial position and activities of Roxbury Community College as of June 30, 2019, and 2018 and for the fiscal years then ended.
+The following discussion and analysis provides an overview of the financial position and activities of Roxbury Community College (RCC) as of June 30, 2020, and 2019 and for the fiscal years then ended.
 The information in this section should be considered in conjunction with the financial statements and notes, which follow this section of the report.